The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

 where the quantities

 are the canonical momenta.
-The constant $\C$ is fixed by the boundary condition at the string turning point, where all the coordinate derivatives vanish: $x_i'\Big\vert_{x_i = x_{i_{\min}}}=0$.
+For our purposes, it is sufficient to use only a set of $\P_i$, while other momenta are fixed via the Virasoro constraints, see App.~\ref{sec:app:virasoro}.
+The constant $\C$ is defined from the boundary condition at the string turning point, where all the coordinate derivatives vanish: $x_i'\Big\vert_{x_i = x_{i_{\min}}}=0$.
 Substituting this condition into~\eqref{eq:hamiltonian} and solving for $\C$ yields:

 One finds that the canonical momenta in Eq.~\eqref{eq:canonical-mom}, evaluated at the string turning point, are constant:

 These vanish for spacetimes with certain symmetries satisfying $h_{pi}=0$ (the simplest case is the diagonal metric).